dxaviud/ece140/README.md

 # ece140

 A few functions for calculating equivalent series and parallel impedances (or resistances).
-Made for ECE140 (Linear circuits) course @ University of Waterloo.